Located in the Cushing Center for Counseling and Academic Support, Walton Hall 205

 At the Writing Center, writing assistants work with students in a personal, one-on-one environment, helping students improve writing basics such as punctuation, structure, and documenting sources.
 In addition, they identify areas of strength and weakness, and solve problems with written expression.
 The goal is to help students improve their writing skills and become more proficient in reviewing and revising their own work.

 The goal of the Writing Center is to help students improve their writing skills and become more proficient in reviewing and revising their own work.

 Access the Writing Center

-We offer help throughout the entire writing process, whether you’re on the first draft of a 10-page paper or the third draft of a writing response!
-To submit your paper for asynchronous feedback, please email a Word draft to email@example.com and fill out this Google Form.
+To submit your paper for asynchronous feedback, please fill out this Google Form and send your paper via your Eastern email address to email@example.com.
 When using this service, please allow a minimum of 48 business hours (not including weekend hours) for the turn-around of an average-sized paper of seven pages or less.

 The Eastern University Writing Center is committed to equipping students with lifelong writing skills and, accordingly, desires to facilitate student learning rather than merely to "edit" student papers.
 We have a knowledgeable, enthusiastic, and compassionate staff who enjoy talking to students about their ideas and writing.
 In fact, you can visit the Writing Center at any point in your composition process--from brainstorming to documenting sources to final editing!